Sumta4real/recipe-page/README.md

 [Understanding the section tag usage and best practices in HTML5 Semantics](https://www.youtube.com/watch?v=ULdkpU51hTQ) - This gave me a comprehensive understanding of the section tag as part f the html5 semantics and the best practice while using it.
 [When to use section vs article vs div](https://www.youtube.com/watch?v=swWeWesZVZU&list=PLpWvGP6yhJUh861ba0RvGvb1Vlu-faG3X) - It helped me understand the difference in Usage of the section and article tag.
 [Why and when to use semantic HTML or divs](https://www.youtube.com/watch?v=bOUhq46fd5g) - This showed me practical examples of semantic HTML usage and thus help deepened my knwledge of the concept.
+[explains the usage of ::marker CSS pseudo-code](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) - This helped me style the list marker items exclusively using the '::marker'CSS pseudo-code

 ## Author